srubianof/AREP-AUTOSCALING/README.md

 ```

 ## Program execution
-For a proper execution of the project, please perform it in a UNIX environment where you use the provided shell program to a controlled execution:
+For a proper execution of the project, please execute it in a UNIX environment where you will be able to use the provided shell script for a controlled execution:

 ```
 sh sh.sh